-Email: jkemper@southplainscollege.edu
+Email: ikemper@southplainscollege.edu

 - I. Textbook: Principles of Economics, from OpenStax, ISBN: 1938168232.
-Your book is available in web view and PDF for free here: www.openstax.org/details/principles-economics.
-You can also choose to purchase on iBooks or get a print version via the SPC Campus Bookstore. - II.
+Your book is available in web view and PDF, at no cost, here: www.openstax.org/details/principles-economics.
+You can also choose to purchase an iBook online or a print version via the SPC Campus Bookstore. - II.
 Prerequisites: None.
-However, college algebra is strongly encouraged. - III.
-Course Description: An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
+However, college algebra is strongly encouraged. - Course Description: An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
 Other topics include international trade, economic growth, business cycles, and fiscal policy and monetary policy. - IV.
 Purpose of the Course: Economics 2301, as taught at South Plains College, serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.